bcornelis/CarND-Behavioral-Cloning-P3/writeup_template.md

 * dense_units = [1000,100,50,20, 0]
 * dropout_rates = [0.6]

-this method will iterate over all possible combinations of those parameters, for convolutional layers 1 to 4 and fully connected layers 1 to 3, using the create_parameterized_model_final method to create the real model.
+this method will iterate over all possible combinations of those parameters, for convolutional layers 1 to 4 and fully connected layers 1 to 4, using the create_parameterized_model_final method to create the real model.

-As it's perfectly working, it does not seem to be feasible to find the optimal model, as it would take quite a long time.
+Even it's perfectly working, it does not seem to be feasible to find the optimal model, as it would take quite a long time.

 So I changed my strategy: wouldn't it be possible to find a model with a single convolutional layer and a single dense layer to solve the problem.